buildbot/buildbot/master/docs/developer/utils.rst

     This decorator replaces the decorated method with a :py:class:`Poller` instance configured to call the decorated method periodically.
     The poller is initially stopped, so periodic calls will not begin until its ``start`` method is called.
     The start polling interval is specified when the poller is started.
+    A random delay may optionally be supplied.
+    This allows to avoid the situation of multiple services with the same interval are executing at exactly the same time.

     If the decorated method fails or raises an exception, the Poller logs the error and re-schedules the call for the next interval.